-This thesis will answer the Research Question: What are the implementation challenges and opportunities for the Energy Union Policy Planning and implementation phase?
+This thesis will answer the Research Question: What are the challenges and opportunities for the Energy Union Policy Planning and implementation phase?

-This was achieved and derived from the analysis and application of the Decision Quality appraisal to confirm: "Are we committed?" and "Will we really take action?"
+This was achieved and derived from the analysis and application of the Decision Quality appraisal to review the policy to confirm: "Are we committed?" and "Will we really take action?"